-RICHARD SCHWARTZ, age 73, was a trustee and chairman of the Finance Committee of Cooper Union in New York City, a position he has held from 2004 through 2008.
+RICHARD SCHWARTZ, age 74, was a trustee and chairman of the Finance Committee of Cooper Union in New York City, a position he held from 2004 through 2008.
 Prior to his retirement in 2000, Mr. Schwartz was Chief Executive Officer and Chairman of ATK.
-He served in senior executive positions at ATK and predecessor companies since 1990.
+He served in senior executive positions at ATK and predecessor companies beginning in 1990.
 Prior to that Mr. Schwartz had been president of the Rocketdyne division of Rockwell International, a company he first joined in 1957.
 Mr. Schwartz also serves on the board of directors of Astronautics Corporation of America.
 Mr. Schwartz became a member of the Board in 2004.
+Mr. Schwartz's extensive industry experience, his prior board and executive management experience and his demonstrated leadership capabilities allow him to bring valuable insight and knowledge to the Board.